jcliang1114/IRAW_NN/README.txt

 -----------------------------------------------------------------------------------------------------------------------------
 4. Data & Running Notes
 -----------------------------------------------------------------------------------------------------------------------------
-- File Paths: The code uses relative paths (Windows-style `\\` by default; replace with `/` for Linux/macOS).
-PLEASE ENSURE ALL SCRIPTS AND DATA FOLDERS ARE KEPT IN THE SAME ROOT DIRECTORY prior to execution to avoid path-related errors
+- File Paths: The code uses relative paths with Windows-style path separators (\\) by default.
+For Linux/macOS systems, a global replacement of path separators with Unix-style (/) is required to avoid path-related exceptions.
+ALL SCRIPTS AND DATA DIRECTORIES MUST BE LOCATED IN THE SAME ROOT DIRECTORY prior to execution.
-- CUDA Acceleration: Note that the code is configured for CUDA by default; please modify the script for CPU-only environments as instructed above.
+- CUDA Acceleration: The code is configured for CUDA by default; adjustments for CPU-only environments follow the device-specific API replacement guidelines outlined in Section 1.
 - Reproducibility: Strictly adhere to the specified package versions for the precise reproduction of the algorithmic logic and experimental results presented in our manuscript.